raw-labs/demos/README.md

 ## [Weather](./1/public/weather)
-  Layering on top of a weather provider, in this case visualcrossing.com
+  Layering on top of a weather provider, in this case visualcrossing.com<br>
+  Note these are protected from public access due to licensed data being used.
+Please contact us at hello@raw-labs.com

 Daily History:
   https://api.raw-labs.com/examples/1/public/weather/history-daily?location=london&yearmonth=2022-01